 This message is sent by the source eNB to the target eNB to transfer the COUNT value related to the forwarded downlink SDUs during DAPS Handover or Conditional Handover.

-During a Conditional Handover with EN-DC or Dual Connectivity, this message is also used to transfer the COUNT value related to the forwarded downlink SDUs.
+During a Conditional Handover with EN-DC or Dual Connectivity, or CPAC in EN-DC, this message is also used to transfer the COUNT value related to the forwarded downlink SDUs.
 In case of EN-DC, the COUNT value is transferred from the en-gNB to the eNB, while in case of Dual Connectivity, the COUNT value is transferred from the SeNB to the MeNB.
+In case of Conditional PSCell Addition, the COUNT value is transferred from the eNB to the en-gNB.
+In case of Conditional PSCell Change, the COUNT value is transferred from the source en-gNB to the eNB, and from eNB to the target en-gNB.

 Direction: source eNB target eNB (DAPS Handover or Conditional Handover).